-In celebration of Black Philanthropy Month, the Trust is featuring a series of conversations with black philanthropists making their impact across the Chicago region.
-This article is the first in our series—please watch for our next conversation.
+In celebration of Black Philanthropy Month, the Trust is featuring a series of conversations with Black philanthropists making their impact across the Chicago region.
+This article is the first in our series—be sure to enjoy our other interviews with John Rogers, Jr., Nate Sutton and Frank Clark.

 Liz Thompson is a nonprofit leader, entrepreneur and philanthropist.
 As president of the Cleveland Avenue Foundation for Education (The CAFE), Thompson brings more than 25 years of experience working in the nonprofit sector, including serving as the founding executive director of City Year Chicago.
 She is passionate about education and youth development, and gives her time to mentor young professionals.